 In "Rixty Minutes," when Morty tells his sister Summer, "Nobody exists on purpose.
 Nobody belongs anywhere.
 Everybody's gonna die...
 Come watch TV," it's not the bleak surrender it sounds like.
-Instead, it's an existential philosophy articulated with surprisingly clarity.
+Instead, it's an existential philosophy articulated with surprising clarity and concision.
 Morty, who is effectively living a lie in a parallel dimension, knows better than most just how absurd and indifferent the universe can be.

 When Rick takes a long view on love, it sounds like this: "What people call 'love' is just a chemical reaction that compels animals to breed.
 It hits hard Morty, then it slowly fades, leaving you stranded in a failing marriage.
 I did it, your parents are going to do it.
 Break the cycle, Morty.
 Rise above.
 Focus on science."As with all of Rick's insights, this one sounds sort of terrible and cynical at first, but in urging Morty to break the cycle, Rick reveals a hopeful side.
-His heart may have been shellacked by love, but the same fate doesn't need to befall his grandson.
+His heart may have been shellacked by love, but the same fate doesn't need to befall his grandson.Is this deep?

 Meeseeks are simple creatures of Rick's invention who materialize at the push of a button to help complete a single simple task, then disappear.
 When confronted with an unsolvable problem, however, the Meeseeks can't disappear, and they then spiral into depression, frustration, and, ultimately, homicidal insanity.
-Their lack of usefulness turns their lives into ongoing ordeals they’re unable to handle.It’s a metaphor for a life without purpose, folks.
+Their lack of usefulness turns their lives into ongoing ordeals they’re unable to handle.